 The curriculum is enriched by a range of extra-curricular clubs, trips and activities.
 A broad spectrum of sporting, musical, creative, scientific and other activities are offered at various points throughout the year.
-We encourage students who have a particular interest to get involved with subject specific Symposia which runs across a range of subjects offering super-curricular opportunities.

-In KS3 students participate in Inquiring Days such as Charter Day, Careers Day and Keeping Safe Day.
+In KS3 students participate in a range of extra-curricular days such as Charter Day, Careers Day and Keeping Safe Day.
 These days are spent off timetable exploring some key aspects of their future steps.
+In addition to this our KS3 students are offered a residential to our very own Welsh Farm towards the end of Year 8 and a work experience expo during year 9.

-We also offer the Duke of Edinburgh Award in Years 10, 11 and 12, and to support this we provide opportunities for students to learn new skills, take part in volunteering, and participate in expeditions, for which they are fully trained and supported.
+All students are offered the opportunity to participate in the Duke of Edinburgh Award in Years 10, 11 and 12, and to support this we provide opportunities for students to learn new skills, take part in volunteering, and participate in expeditions, for which they are fully trained and supported.
 Students work towards bronze and silver award in Years 10 and 11, and the gold award in Year 12.